How Much Does it Cost to Install a Gas Line in Edmonton?

 The average cost to install a gas line in Edmonton

-For an accurate quote, it is necessary for an on-site inspection (which we provide for free).
+For an accurate quote, it is necessary for an on-site inspection.
 Below are 8 factors that we will consider when determining the scope of the project and final cost.

 1. Gas Supply Capacity

 One of the first things we do when we arrive on site to conduct our free estimation is to determine if the existing system has the capacity to install the new gas appliance.
 It is possible that the meter does not have the capacity, in which case the gas company will be more than glad to install a larger meter free of charge as they will be selling more gas.

 JW Brian Mechanical has installed hundreds of gas lines ranging in length from a mere foot to hundreds of feet in a commercial application.

 The length of the gas line affects not only the time involved for the installation but the size of pipe necessary to deliver the correct amount of gas to the appliance as the further away you get from the source of gas to the appliance, the larger the pipe needs to be due to friction loss.